hate-alert/DE-LIMIT/README.md

 ------------------------------------------

 1. **mBERT Baseline**
+	1. Download the multilingual bert model and tokenizer from the [transformers repository](https://github.com/huggingface/transformers/) and store in the folder `BERT Classifier/multilingual_bert`.
-	1. Set the `language` you wish to train on in the `params` dictionary of `BERT_training_inference.py`.
+	2. Set the `language` you wish to train on in the `params` dictionary of `BERT_training_inference.py`.
-	2. Load the datasets into the model using the data_loader function as shown in `BERT_training_inference.py`, using the parameters `files` to specify the dataset directory, `csv_file` set as `*_full.csv` in order to load the untranslated dataset.
+	3. Load the datasets into the model using the data_loader function as shown in `BERT_training_inference.py`, using the parameters `files` to specify the dataset directory, `csv_file` set as `*_full.csv` in order to load the untranslated dataset.
-	3. Load the pretrained bert model required, using the parameters `path_files`, `which_bert`
+	4. Load the pretrained bert model required, using the parameters `path_files`, `which_bert`
-	4. Set the `how_train` parameter in `BERT_training_inference.py` to `baseline`, and set the parameters `sample_ratio`, `take_ratio`, and `samp_strategy` depending on the experiment setting.
+	5. Set the `how_train` parameter in `BERT_training_inference.py` to `baseline`, and set the parameters `sample_ratio`, `take_ratio`, and `samp_strategy` depending on the experiment setting.
-	5. Call the train_model function.
+	6. Call the train_model function.
 It trains the bert model with the dataset given, for the specified number of epochs.
 Use the parameter `to_save` for saving the model at the epoch having best validation scores.

 2. **mBERT All_but_one**
 	1. Similar to the instructions above, set the required parameters for target language, bert model to be used and sample ratio of the target dataset.